dmlc/gluon-nlp/README.rst

 News
 ====

+- GluonNLP will be featured in KDD 2019 Alaska!
+Check out our tutorial: `From Shallow to Deep Language Representations: Pre-training, Fine-tuning, and Beyond <https://www.kdd.org/kdd2019/hands-on-tutorials>`__.
 - Tutorial proposal for GluonNLP is accepted at `EMNLP 2019 <https://www.emnlp-ijcnlp2019.org>`__, Hong Kong.

 - GluonNLP was featured in: